12:00PM, Saturday 14 April 2018

 After more than three years at the helm the president of the Maidenhead and District Chamber of Commerce (MDCC) is stepping down.

 It was Olu Odeniyi’s last day in the role yesterday.
-He is passing on the chain to Mark Jones, an accountant from Maidenhead.
+He is passing on the chain to Marc Jones, a solicitor based in Maidenhead and Uxbridge.

 Mark was the cham-ber’s vice president for Olu’s first two years in post.